LynnMall: History

-In January 2015, Lynnmall commenced a $36 million expansion, named Brickworks, which included a new cinema, dining precinct and additional stores.
+In January 2015, LynnMall commenced a $36 million expansion, named Brickworks, which included a new cinema, dining precinct and additional stores.
 In November that year, Brickworks officially opened to the public.
+Together with the existing Farmers department store and Countdown supermarket, the centre provides a shopping destination in the developing town centre of New Lynn.

 Seven people were injured in a stabbing attack on 3 September 2021 at the mall, one of whom narrowly missed the knife but was still affected.
 The attacker Ahamed Samsudeen was shot and killed by police.